arcus/demystifying_r_rstudio_skills_series/README.md

   * R is a programming language created for statistical data analysis
   * Why scripts?
 Reproducibility and open source data science
-  * RStudio is one (of many possible) ways to work with R
+  * RStudio is one way to work with R
   * Considerations for working with R and RStudio at CHOP
   * Posit.Cloud